Socioeconomic facts and data about rural Ontario

 Indigenous peoples

 Indigenous peoples is a collective name for the original peoples of North America and their descendants.
 Often, Aboriginal peoples is also used (Government of Canada).
 The Indigenous population in Ontario increased fivefold from 1986–2021.
 They represented 2.9% of the total Ontario population in 2021.
-The large growth in Indigenous population during this period is due to a relatively high natural growth and an increase in people voluntarily self-identifying as First Nations, Inuit or Métis.
+The big rise in the Indigenous population during this time came from:

 ---|---|---|---|---|